decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 transform.position = (5, 0, 5)
 ```

-The `get()` function fetches a reference to the component object.
+The `getComponent()` function fetches a reference to the component object.
 If you change the values of what's returned by this function, you're changing the component itself.
 For example, in the example above, we're setting the `position` stored in the component to _(5, 0, 5)_.

 ```ts
 let XScale = cube.getComponent(Transform).scale.x